Tests and estimation strategies associated to some loss functions: Examples of -estimators and their performances

-\end{enumerate} \end{ass} Assumption~\ref{Hypo-classF} essentially means that, for each pair $(P,Q)$ of elements of $\sM^{2}$, we know where the supremum in~\eref{eq-lossG} is reached.
+\end{listi} \end{ass} Assumption~\ref{Hypo-classF} essentially means that, for each pair $(P,Q)$ of elements of $\sM^{2}$, we know where the supremum in~\eref{eq-lossG} is reached.
 We then associate to $\cF_{0}$ the family $\sT(\ell,\sM)$ of functions

-The following result {to be proven in Section~\ref{sect-pfs1}} shows that {this family fulfils} Assumption~\ref{Hypo-1}. \begin{prop} If the loss {function} $\ell$ satisfies~\eref{eq-lossG} for some symmetric class $\cF$ containing 0, it is nonnegative, symmetric and satisfies the triangle inequality on $\overline \sP$.
+The following result {which is} proven in Section~\ref{sect-pfs1} shows that this family {fulfills} Assumption~\ref{Hypo-1}. \begin{prop} If the loss {function} $\ell$ satisfies~\eref{eq-lossG} for some symmetric class $\cF$ containing 0, {then} it is nonnegative, symmetric and satisfies the triangle inequality on $\overline \sP$.
 Under Assumption~\ref{Hypo-classF}, for $(P,Q)\in\sM^{2}$ the function $t_{(P,Q)}$ defined by~\eref{eq-def-phiPQ} satisfies

 In particular, the family $\sT(\ell,\sM)$ of such functions satisfies Assumption~\ref{Hypo-1} with $a_{0}=3/(2b)$ and $a_{1}=1/(2b)$. \end{prop} {With this proposition at hand, we are now able} to deal successively with the Wasserstein, $\L_{j}$ and TV-losses which do satisfy~\eref{eq-lossG}.